 Five College Course Request

 Restrictions: No more than two Five College courses may be taken in any one semester.
 Only liberal arts courses can be taken for Amherst College credit.
-Online courses are not creditable.

 Note: With two rounds of pre-registration, in contrast with the other colleges, we can only forward your Five College registration form during the first week.
 If the registration is not turned in during the first round of pre-registration, students will have to wait for the Add/Drop period at the beginning of the term.

-Warning: Some Five College classes have variable credits assigned.
+Warning about Credits: Some Five College classes have variable credits assigned.
 This can mean a course doesn't equal an Amherst course and won't be considered a full course unless the credit is confirmed.
 Please note on the Permission form if the course has variable credit and how much that credit is assigned.
 This must be confirmed by the instructor.